 Sweat beads on the surface of our skin and when it evaporates it takes lots of the heat from the body with it, cooling us down.
-On the contrast, when we are too cold the blood vessels contract and minimize heat loss by directing the blood flow to our organs and away from our skin and limbs.
+In contrast, when we are too cold the blood vessels contract and minimize heat loss by directing the blood flow to our organs and away from our skin and limbs.

 Body Temperature Throughout The Day

 It’s not just in the night that body temperature changes, it’s constantly changing throughout the day.
-Typically, your body starts somewhere around your baseline of 98.6 when you first wake up and over the course of the morning into the early afternoon it will increase slowly until it reaches roughly 100.4 degrees Fahrenheit.
+Typically, your body starts somewhere around your baseline of 98.6 when you first wake up, and over the course of the morning into the early afternoon, it will increase slowly until it reaches roughly 100.4 degrees Fahrenheit.

 Scientists have shown that the higher our body temperature, the more awake and alert we feel.
-You can try this yourself when you workout and increase the core temperature you will feel bright and awake, even though you should be tired from the exercise.
+You can try this yourself when you work out and increase the core temperature you will feel bright and awake, even though you should be tired from the exercise.
 Around two to three in the afternoon your temperature temporarily drops, suggesting that we were designed to have an afternoon nap.

 After this napping period, body temperature rises once again until it peaks in the late afternoon or early evening.
 From here it slowly drops, reaching maximal heat loss at the point where you should be going to sleep.
 It will continue to drop throughout the night until a few hours before you wake, which is when it starts to increase again to wake you up and make you feel alert.